google/flax/docs/advanced_topics/optax_update_guide.rst

 We have proposed to replace :py:mod:`flax.optim` with `Optax
 <https://optax.readthedocs.io>`_ in 2021 with `FLIP #1009
 <https://github.com/google/flax/blob/main/docs/flip/1009-optimizer-api.md>`_ and
-the Flax optimizers are now *effectively deprecated*.
-This guide is targeted towards :py:mod:`flax.optim` users to help them update their code to Optax.
+the Flax optimizers have been removed in v0.6.0 - this guide is targeted towards :py:mod:`flax.optim` users to help them update their code to Optax.

 See also Optax's quick start documentation: